objcio/articles/2014-09-10-swift-classes-vs-structs.md

 ## The Advantages of Value Types

 Objective-C and C had value types, but Swift allows you to use them in previously impractical scenarios.
-For instance, the generics system permits abstractions that handle value and reference types interchangeably: you can write an `Array` type, which works equally well for `Int`s as for `UIView`s.
+For instance, the generics system permits abstractions that handle value and reference types interchangeably: `Array` works equally well for `Int`s as for `UIView`s.
 Enums are vastly more expressive in Swift, since they can now carry values and specify methods.
 Structs can conform to protocols and specify methods.

 Swift's enhanced support for value types affords a tremendous opportunity: value types are an incredibly flexible tool for making your code simpler.
 You can use them to extract isolated, predictable components from fat classes.
 Value types enforce—or at least encourage—many properties that work together to create clarity by default.